ADOLFO J. PARRA, 2LT, USA

 Memorial Hall Error

-Adolfo changed his name from "Adolph" at some point; believe this accounts for his omission from Memorial Hall.
+Adolfo changed his name from "Adolph" at some point.

 He was identified through the diligent efforts of Leslie Poche, a volunteer who combed through Shipmate issues to find operational losses not accounted for in Memorial Hall.